WE International is about helping people live better stories–whether it’s someone in a less developed country or someone involved with WEI.

 WEI has three basic types of trips, which you can learn about below.

 Sign up today!

 Development trips are an opportunity for participants to use their gifts and skills to be a blessing in the communities where WEI serves.
 Participants work with WE International staff and community leaders to come together on agreed upon initiatives that generate solutions to common community problems.
 These trips range in focus from computer and software training, business marketing, and sewing to other trade skills trainings.
-Other focuses of WEI development trips have been arts therapy, entrepreneur training, and hair dressing to help women and girls find restoration and become empowered & economically self-sufficient.
+Other focuses of WEI development trips have been arts therapy, entrepreneurial training, and hair dressing to help women and girls find restoration and become empowered & economically self-sufficient.